Reducing inequality could be a legal duty for public bodies

 Lucy Shaddock is Public Affairs and Campaigns Manager at The Equality Trust

 Koldo Casla ia Policy, Research and Training Manager at Just FairLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.